bigskysoftware/htmx/www/essays/splitting-your-apis.md

  a public data API* and are free to reconsider the *entire form* of that application API.
 We can do whatever we'd like with it, so let's get a bit expansive in our thinking.

-Note that core problems with the application API are rapid change and page (or resources) specific tuning.
+Note that core problems with the application API are rapid change and page (or resource) specific tuning.
 It turns out that we have a very good technology for dealing with this: [hypermedia](https://en.wikipedia.org/wiki/Hypermedia)!

 Hypermedia, by way of HATEOAS, makes API churn [much less of a problem](https://intercoolerjs.org/2016/02/17/api-churn-vs-security.html).
 When you change the shape of your hypermedia API